 A person with CF contacted Compass for assistance with refilling a prescription during an emergency.
 The family had already evacuated without one medication that was out of stock at their local pharmacy.
 A case manager was able to facilitate sending a new prescription to the closest pharmacy to where they had evacuated.

 You are not alone.
-If you would like additional assistance finding and accessing resources, please contact Compass at 844‐COMPASS (844-266‐7277) Monday through Friday, 9 a.m. until 7 p.m.
+If you would like additional assistance finding and accessing resources, please contact Compass at 844‐COMPASS (844-266‐7277) Monday through Thursday, 9 a.m. until 7 p.m.
+ET and Friday, 9 a.m. until 3 p.m.
 ET.
 All calls related to natural disasters will be handled urgently.
 You can also email firstname.lastname@example.org.
 You can also check our website to learn if Compass has extended its hours during national disasters or emergencies.

 Los Administradores de Casos de la Fundación Fibrosis Quística de Compass -- quienes hablan Inglés y Español -- están disponibles para trabajar con los afectados, uno a uno.
 Por favor póngase en contacto con la Fundación Fibrosis Quística Compass al 844-COMPASS o (844-266-7277).